 Required Equipment & Textbooks: HP-12c calculator.
 You must be familiar with calculator operation when the course begins.
 Answers to problems in course material are shown using the HP-12c.
 Do not come to class expecting to be taught how to use a financial calculator.
 (Click here for basic information how to use an HP-12c)

-Suggested Textbook: The Appraisal of Real Estate, Fourteenth Edition; Appraising Residential Properties, Third Edition; The Dictionary of Real Estate Appraisal, Sixth Edition.
+Suggested Textbook: The Appraisal of Real Estate, Fifteenth Edition; Appraising Residential Properties, Third Edition; The Dictionary of Real Estate Appraisal, Sixth Edition.

 Contact Hours: 28 hours + 2 hour exam